mozilla/persona/docs/AWS_DEPLOYMENT.md

   3. `post-update` hook: when you push to the `master` branch of the server's git repository, this code restarts your services to pick up the changes.
-  4. nginx with SSL and 503 support - you'll get SSL for free and will see a reasonable message when your servers aren't running
+  4. nginx with SSL and 503 support - you'll get SSL for free and will see a reasonable error message when your servers aren't running
   5. a mysql database with a browserid user without any password

 ### User Accounts